BMohammed7/BatteryManagementSystem/README.md

 ## Overview

-This repository contains a Python script that trains a linear regression model on a `PulseBat Dataset.xlsx` Excel file (sheet: `SOC ALL`) and produces evaluation metrics and plots showing how well the model predicts SOH from individual cell voltages.
+This repository contains a Python script that trains a linear regression model on a `PulseBat Dataset.csv` CSV file and produces evaluation metrics and plots showing how well the model predicts SOH from individual cell voltages.

 This README explains how a TA can set up the environment, run the script, and verify the results.